Build Your First Automation Using Excel SDK of SAP Build Process Automation

 - Basic understanding of SAP Build Process Automation

 SAP Build Process Automation has native integration to several Microsoft Office products including Outlook, Excel SDK.
-In this tutorial, you will explore how to use Excel SDK into your automations.
+In this tutorial, you will explore how to use Excel SDK in your automations.

 - Step 1